jdevalk/wp-api-privacy/README.md

 You can add the plugin to your website using Composer.
 First navigate to your main WordPress plugins folder, typically located at *wp-content/plugins*.

 The execute the command:
 ```
 composer create-project wp-privacy/wp-api-privacy
 ```

+## Verification

+After installing the plugin, you can also use the "HTTP Requests Manager" to verify the user-agent field has been changed to "WordPress/Private"

 The navigate to your plugins page in the WordPress admin panel and activate the plugin